 Why Don’t I Just Hire a Debt Settlement Firm?
 How about Credit Consolidation?

 Over half of the people I meet that come in for a FREE consultation tell me how they were ripped off by a debt settlement company in Orlando.
-The fact that there are no laws that regulate this industry has caused this predatory field to rule the airwaves of television and radio trying to sell you on their "services" and to avoid bankruptcy.
-I even saw a commercial that had President Obama in their advertisement to fool consumers that he was associated with it.
+The fact that there are no laws that regulate this industry has caused this predatory field to rule the airwaves of television and radio trying to sell you on their “services” and to avoid bankruptcy.
+I once even saw a commercial that had former President Obama in their advertisement to fool consumers that he was associated with it.
 When you realize how the debt settlement business model works, it is usually too late.
 These predatory companies take their fees upfront which is usually 15 to 25% of your total debt.
 That is outrageous.
-A major debt settlement firm was recently sued by the Florida Attorney General.
+It’s so bad that a major debt settlement firm was sued by the Florida Attorney General.
 You can read about it by clicking here.

 After about 6 months into the program after not paying your debts and instead paying their fees, most people call bankruptcy attorneys in Orlando for help when they realize nothing is happening.
 When you ask for your money back, they tell you their fees are non-refundable and you realize you are out 3 to $4,000.
 Moreover, many creditors such as Bank of America or Chase do not take debt settlement firms seriously.
 Most creditors will continue to call and harass you.
 There are also tax implications to settling debt for less than the full amount (you will receive a 1099 MISC Income at tax time) which is never mentioned to potential debt settlement clients.
 Remember, these predatory companies want you to think bankruptcy is the worst thing you can do because if you file a Chapter 7 bankruptcy in Orlando, it is game over.
 No More Debt.